Nuovalo/website/_pages/about.md

 Nuovalo Tontine Solutions is a global solutions provider of longevity risk-sharing design and technology services.
 {: .text-justify}
-We don’t simply offer a product, we offer a flexible solutions platform that enables asset managers, insurers, and pension plans to design a customized set of retirement portfolio accumulation and decumulation solutions of their own.
+We don’t merely offer a product; we offer a flexible solutions platform that enables asset managers, insurers, and pension plans to design a customized set of retirement portfolio accumulation and decumulation solutions of their own.
 {: .text-justify}

 <br>